-The cost of cooperating with the existing investigations and/or defending proceedings is substantial.
-Investigations or proceedings could lead to reputational damage, the imposition of material fines, penalties, redress or other restitution requirements, or other civil or criminal sanctions on the Group (and/or on individual employees of the Group), the curtailment or cessation of operations, orders to pay compensation, orders to remedy the effects of violations and/or orders to take preventative steps against possible future violations.
-The impact of any monetary fines, penalties, redress or other restitution requirements, and the reputational damage that could be associated with them as a result of investigations or proceedings that are decided adversely to the Group, could be material.
+The cost of cooperating with investigations and/or defending proceedings can be substantial.
+Investigations or proceedings can lead to reputational damage, the imposition of material fines, penalties, redress or other restitution requirements, or other civil or criminal sanctions on the Group (and/or on individual employees of the Group), the curtailment or cessation of operations, orders to pay compensation, orders to remedy the effects of violations and/or orders to take preventative steps against possible future violations.
+The impact of any monetary fines, penalties, redress or other restitution requirements and the reputational damage that could be associated with them as a result of investigations or proceedings that are decided adversely to the Group could be material.
+It is also possible that other authorities may open investigations into the Group in connection with the matters that are the subject of the various resolved and ongoing investigations.
+The Group has been contacted by certain government authorities in the jurisdictions that were in scope of the resolved investigations, as well as certain private parties that claim they were harmed by the conduct identified in the investigations, which could result in further investigations or proceedings.

-In addition, the Group may be the subject of legal claims brought by private parties in connection with alleged non-compliance with these laws, including class action suits in connection with governmental and other investigations and proceedings or lawsuits based upon damages resulting from operations.
-Claims, potential claims and unresolved disputes are open or pending against the Group.
+In addition, the Group may be the subject of legal claims brought by private parties in connection with alleged non-compliance with these laws, including class or collective action suits in connection with governmental and other investigations and proceedings or lawsuits based upon damages resulting from the Group's operations.
 Any successful claims brought against the Group could result in material damages being awarded against the Group, the cessation of operations, orders to pay compensation or remedial and/or preventative orders.